Code-Institute-Submissions/Seaniboy2009-Project2/README.md

 - More questions to answer, 20 - 30.
 - Add a score board that will save each players name and update if its the same player
 - Changing image to match/give hint to the play about the current question.

+## Technology

+- HTML
+    - HTML was used for the main structure of the page, as well as buttons
+- CSS
+    - CSS was used to make the page presentable
+- JavaScript
+    - JS was used to give functonality to the page, in the form of functioning buttons, giving the questions and answers for the player to interact with and providing feedback to the player

 ## Testing